Where do we go when we die?

 Hell Is Simply, the Grave

 Human bodies return to the dust, or elements, from which they were created and do not immediately go to heaven or a burning tomentous hell.
 Humans are in a condition of rest and asleep until a future resurrection.
-If there were people’s spirits floating around in heaven or being tortured in hell, then these spirits would be sentient and aware with cognitive abilities.
+If there were people’s spirits floating around in heaven or being tortured in hell, then these spirits would be sentient (able to feel) and aware, with cognitive abilities.
 The scripture in Ecclesiastes explains that in the grave there is no work, knowledge, or wisdom.

 Jonah 1:17; Jonah 2:1-2

 This scripture clearly states that Christ was in hell or the grave and that Christ’s soul was not left in the grave.
-And also that David’s sepulcher and burial place was still in place at the time of Peter’s preaching this testimony.
+And also, David’s sepulcher and burial place were still in place at the time of Peter’s preaching of this testimony.
 David has not been resurrected to heaven or any other place and is still resting in the grave; even today.
 Peter was quoting Psalms 16:8-10.

 This resurrection in the future provides an opportunity for people to learn what they did that was right or wrong.
 In the end, this resurrection includes a judgment of every person according to their works.
 Christians aspire to be written in the book of life.
 After the second death, people will no longer die because all judgments will be final at this time.
 This will be in the future after a time period known as the 1,000 years.
 The second death simply means that after this point in time, humans will no longer die because death is done away with by Almighty God.